Cities and counties across the nation are coming together to help ensure the promise "no one left behind, no one forgotten" is kept.

-Tinnin was reported as being a Prisoner of War held at Stalag VII-A in Moosburg Germany for approximately one year during World War II.
+Tinnin was reported as being a Prisoner of War held at Stalag VII-A in Moosburg, Germany for approximately one year.

 "It is very important that we collect these stories," Dillon said.
-"Our WWII generation has about all left us and unfortunately a lot of them have taken their stories with them.
+"Our World War II generation has about all left us and unfortunately a lot of them have taken their stories with them.
 So it’s going to be one of the great detective stories to make sure we collect this information and next of kin is going to be very important in gathering this information."

-Dillon said the museum is for everyone and the only names which are important to them are the names of the POWs and MIAs.
-It is going to be a place where their stories can be told.
+Dillon said the museum is for everyone and the only names that are important to them are the names of the POWs and MIAs and it is going to be a place where their stories can be told.

 "The project began on a wing and a prayer," Dillon said.
-"The idea and the hope to have a building where not only our POWs but our MIA have a place where we can put names, faces and stories to them.
+"The idea and the hope to have a building where not only our POWs but our MIAs have a place where we can put names, faces and stores to them.
 That is really what the museum is all about."

-The Jefferson Barracks POW-MIA Museum is currently under construction as the board works to restore an 1898 Officers Quarters Building.
+The Jefferson Barracks POW-MIA Museum is currently under construction as the board works to restore a 1898 Officers Quarters Building.

 Dillon said the building is owned by St. Louis County and the lease agreement says they must restore it to its 1898 appearance as well as convert the inside into a modern museum.